ducktec/sen6x-rs/README.md

 * Fan Cleaning
 * Activate SHT heater

+Please see the doc.rs documentation for a feature matrix of the supported features for each module variant.

 ## Unsupported features

 * The SEN-60 variant is not yet supported (it has a substantially different command set), but may be added in the future